yjose/parcel-story/README.md

 # parcel-storybook
-build you components with parcel
+Devlop your components with parcel - A simple Alternative to storybook Using parceljs